debersonpaula/exredux/README.md

 ## Provider

 Instead using Provide from _react-redux_, use directly from **exredux**.
-It's already provide encapsulation for the ModelStore and the redux Provider.
+It's already provide encapsulation for the React contexts.

 ```tsx
 import * as React from 'react';